 A simple way to do this is presented in Wxapt by 5B4AZ: If we convert the audio to 9600 kHz, the 2.4 kHz subcarrier will have 4 samples during each period.
 Therefore, two consecutive samples will have a phase difference of 90° between them.
 The instantaneous amplitude of the 2.4 kHz subcarrier will then be given by:

 where s1 and s2 are two consecutive samples.
 If it’s not obvious, try to draw a sine wave and do the math using any two samples separated by 90°.
 You’ll see that the above formula gives the correct amplitude regardless of where you pick the samples.

-An implementation of this algorithm in GNU Radio Companion is shown below.
+Below you can find an implementation of this algorithm in GNU Radio Companion.
 The band pass filter is necessary to reduce the noise in the audio, which can be quite significant in particular for audio with higher rate, like 44.1 or 48 kHz. since there is no square root in GNU Radio Companion I pack S1 and S2 into a complex sample and calculate the magnitude.
-Finally, the output stream is resampled to 4160 samples per second which is the symbol rate of the APT data.
+Finally, the output stream is re-sampled to 4160 samples per second which is the symbol rate of the APT data.
 The data is converted to unsigned char corresponding to the 8 bit resolution of APT.

 To convert the output of the decoder to an image we can use ImageMagick:

 The resulting image is shown below.
 The black bar at the bottom is because there wasn’t enough data for 1500 lines.

 As you can see a practical decoder will need some more tuning to produce a perfect image.
 The dynamic range looks quite good though, as you can see from the telemetry bars.
 The same data decoded and contrast enhanced using wxtoimg on Linux is available here.